 A futures contract is a standardized agreement between two parties to buy or sell a specified quantity of an underlying asset at a specified price at a specified future time.
 The value of the futures contract tends to increase and decrease in tandem with the value of the underlying asset.
 Futures contracts are bilateral agreements, with both the purchaser and the seller equally obligated to complete the transaction.
 Depending on the terms of the particular contract, futures contracts are settled by purchasing an offsetting contract, physically delivering the underlying asset on the settlement date or paying a cash settlement amount on the settlement date.
-The Fund can use futures contracts, including index futures, to gain exposure to the broad market by equitizing cash and as a hedge against downside risk.
+The Fund can use futures contracts, including interest rate futures contracts, to increase or reduce exposure to changes in interest rates.
+The Fund can also use futures contracts, including Treasury futures, to gain exposure to the U.S. Treasury and Federal Agency MBS markets while deploying Fund assets in other securities.